Decentralized Asset Custody Scheme with Security against Rational Adversary

 \section{Abstract}

-Custodian is a core financial service in which the custodian holds in safekeeping assets on behalf of the client.
-Although traditional custody service is typically endorsed by centralized authorities, decentralized custody scheme has become technically feasible since the emergence of digital assets, and furthermore it is badly needed by new applications such as blockchain and DeFi (Decentralized Finance).
+Asset custody is a core financial service in which the custodian holds in-safekeeping assets on behalf of the client.
+Although traditional custody service is typically endorsed by centralized authorities, decentralized custody scheme has become technically feasible since the emergence of digital assets, and furthermore, it is greatly needed by new applications such as blockchain and DeFi (Decentralized Finance).

-In this work, we propose a framework of decentralized asset custody scheme that is able to support a large number of custodians and safely hold customer assets of multiple times value of the total security deposit.
-The proposed custody scheme distributes custodians and assets into many custodian groups via combinatorial designs and random sampling, where each group fully controls the assigned assets.
+In this work, we propose a framework of decentralized asset custody scheme that is able to support a large number of custodians and safely hold customer assets of multiple times the value of the total security deposit.
+The proposed custody scheme distributes custodians and assets into many custodian groups via combinatorial designs, where each group fully controls the assigned assets.
 Since every custodian group is small, the overhead cost is significantly reduced.
 The liveness is also improved because even a single alive group would be able to process transactions.
-The security of this custody scheme is guaranteed in the game-theoretic sense, such that any adversary corrupting a bounded fraction of custodians cannot move assets more than his own security deposit.
-We further analyze the security and performance of our constructions, and give explicit examples with concrete numbers and figures for a better understanding of our results.